rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 #### 1. System Overview

 **Frontend**
 - **Framework**: React.js
-- **Styling**: CSS (manual styling with flex/grid)
+- **Styling**: CSS (manual styling with Flexbox/Grid)
-- **Routing**: React Router DOM for navigating between pages
+- **Routing**: React Router DOM for navigation between pages
-- **Form Handling**: useState + basic validation in the form
+- **Form Handling**: useState for state management + basic form validation
-- **API Communication**: Fetch API to interact with the backend
+- **API Communication**: Fetch API is used to send and receive data from the backend

 **Backend**
 - **Platform**: Node.js with Express
-- **Database**: PostgreSQL (hosted on Azure for scalability and cloud deployment)
+- **Database**: PostgreSQL (hosted on Azure using Azure Database for PostgreSQL)

 **API Integration**
-- The application uses a RESTful API to connect the React frontend with the Node.js + PostgreSQL backend
+- The application uses a RESTful API to connect the React frontend with the Node.js + PostgreSQL backend.
-- The API supports the following operations
-- Creating, reading, updating, and deleting recipes
-- Fetching data for specific recipes by ID
-- All backend services, including the API and database, will be deployed to Azure using App Service and Azure Database for PostgreSQL.
+- All backend services, including the API and database, are deployed on Azure using Azure App Service.
+- The API supports full CRUD operations and data retrieval by ID.

 **Endpoints**
-- `GET /api/recipes` – Get all recipes
+- `GET /api/recipes` – Fetch all recipes
-- `GET /api/recipes/:id` – Get one recipe
+- `GET /api/recipes/:id` – Fetch a specific recipe by ID
-- `POST /api/recipes` – Create new recipe
+- `POST /api/recipes` – Add a new recipe
-- `PUT /api/recipes/:id` – Update recipe
+- `PUT /api/recipes/:id` – Update an existing recipe
-- `DELETE /api/recipes/:id` – Delete recipe
+- `DELETE /api/recipes/:id` – Delete a recipe

 #### 2. Security and Validation
-- Enabled CORS for frontend-backend communication
+- CORS is enabled to allow secure communication between the frontend and backend.
-- Simple server-side checks for missing or invalid data
-- No authentication in current version (all users can edit/delete all recipes)??
+- Basic server-side validation is implemented to ensure that required fields (e.g., title, ingredients) are not missing.
+- The app uses a lightweight login system with `localStorage` to identify the current user.
+- Only the author of a recipe (based on stored name) can edit or delete their own posts.
-- In the future, stronger login functionality should be added to add more functionalities.
+- In the future, full user authentication and account-based permissions may be introduced to enhance security and enable additional features (e.g., favoriting, comments).

 #### 3. Testing Methods
 **Unit Testing (Vitest)**